clearclaw/18xx_1820/README.md

 The rest you'll have to make by hand.

-Most components are avaiable formatted for either A4 or US letter siuzed paper.
+Most components are available formatted for either A4 or US letter sized paper.
 A few, like the rules, track tiles, tile sheet, etc are only available formatted for US letter but will print just fine on A4.

 Ensure that you print without scaling.
 Do not select "scale to fit"